Xilinx/mlir-aie/platforms/vck190_bare_prod/README.md

 Note that `--aie-generate-xaiev2` is needed in order to generate the v2 drivers which vitis 2021.2 require.

 ## Copy files to the board
-You can then copy the generated host and AIE elf files to the board:
+You can then copy the generated host and AIE elf files from your application to the board via an ethernet connection (check ip addr of board):
 ```
-scp *elf root@192.168.0.101:/home/root/.
+scp *elf root@192.168.0.101:/home/root/.  <-- check for the ip address of your board
 ```
 Finally, you can then run the execuable on the board to verify functionality and performance!
 ```
-ssh root@192.168.0.101 <-- check for the ip address of your board
+ssh root@192.168.0.101
 ./test.elf
 ```